dakorot/Simple-Sniffer/README.md

 # Simple Sniffer

 ## Description
-This is a simple packet analyser, a 'packet sniffer', developed in C with use of standard libraries along with netinet, linux headers for internet protocols' definitions.
+This is a simple packet analyser, a 'packet sniffer', developed in C with use of standard libraries along with netinet, linux headers for internet protocols' definitions and sockets in Linux.

 ## Table of Contents
 - [Installation](#installation)